-- + Approach the classroom ready to learn; leave personal problems outside the classroom. - Even if you do not sit close to the teacher, focus your attention directly on them.
+- → Approach the classroom ready to learn; leave personal problems outside the classroom. - + Even if you do not sit close to the teacher, focus your attention directly on them.

-- It is your resp know when it need to be turned in.
-If you are absent for several days, make assignments while you are out. arrangements to r - Have a place to study to works for you one that is free from distractions.
+- ✤ It is your resp know when it need to be turned in.
+If you are absent for several days, make assignments while you are out. arrangements to - → Have a place to study to works for you one that is free from distractions.
 Be h with yourself about using the TV or listening to music during study time.
-My you have everything you new priore you begin to work. - Develop a schedule that you can show the rested when you study in short blocks of time.
-Marathon store 134 may 1114 Develop a schedule that you can rested when you study.
-TOP o study - Prioritize your homework so that you begin with the most important assignment first: study for a test, then do the daily assignment, etc. - + Study for 30-40 minutes at a time, then take a 5-10 minute break.
+My you have everything you new profere you begin to work. - Develop a schedule that you can poor the rested when you study in short blocks of time.
+Marathon sous 121 1994 1012 de → Develop a schedule that you can 102 o study - Prioritize your homework so that you begin with the most important assignment first: study for a test, then do the daily assignment, etc. - Study for 30-40 minutes at a time, then take a 5-10 minute break.
 Estimate the amount of time it will take to do an assignment and plan your break time accordingly.